nolanwinsman/UndergradJobHuntHandbook/docs/resume.md

 One common issue I see on resumes is how people communicate what they did at their job or what their projects involved.
 It should be bullet points starting with action words that quickly convey what the problem is and how you solved it.
 There should also be points that describe teamwork/collaboration to some degree if possible.

+## Review Other People's Resumes

+I have had a lot of undergrads over the years ask me to review their resumes.
+While I think this is a fantastic idea, I had my upperclassmen read over my resume many times, one thing that I've noticed is not a single undergrad has asked to look at my resume.
+Maybe the arrogant side of me just wants to flex my resume, but I still think it's worthwhile to review other people's resumes.
+See what you like, what you don't like.
+Maybe you see something new.
+I previewed many of my upperclassmen's resumes back in my day.
+Not the most important advice but something worth considering.

 ## Common Feedback I give on Resumes

 #### oomph